-The National Film and Sound Archive (NFSA) loans collection items, such 35mm and 16mm prints, to borrowers for public screening, provided that certain criteria are met and that copyright permission is received, where required.
+The National Film and Sound Archive (NFSA) loans collection items, such as film on 35mm and 16mm, DVDs, videotape and digital cinema formats, to borrowers for public screening, provided that certain criteria are met and that copyright permission is received, where required.
 It is a condition of this loan that borrowers take responsibility for any loss or damage to these collection items whilst in the care of, or in transit to or from, the borrower.